dethe/dungeonnights/_posts/2016-12-20-cantina-fight.markdown

 Then they went bar-hopping.
 First up, The Dragon and Coward Inn.
 Clovis picked a fight with a smuggler in the corner and easily took him out.
 He had an owlbear companion who was not so easily bested, but she eventually wrestled it into submission.
-Tsafnur made good money betting on her.
+Tsafnur made good money betting on her, although he gets some suspicious looks when he uses his music to heal Clovis during the fight.
 After the fight, they find Rook was watching the whole time and they have a reunion.

-Then they visit The Sinking Hole and Clovis gets in a wrestling match with man who looks easy to beat, but they end up in a long drawn out brawl until they both can barely stand.
-At one point he rips off her Choker of Ostentatiousness and throws it into the crowd.
-Someone slips out the door with it, but Chameleon follows them, and turns into her great osprey form to swoop down in an alley and take back the choker, returning just as Clovis finally triumphs.
-During the match, Rook picked a pocket, but drew attention to herself, so they head out of the bar after Tsafnur collects his winnings from more bets.

-At the final bar of the evening, The Whisker and the Weasel, Clovis makes a pass at a horribly scarred man at the bar, who fights her instead (and loses).
+At the next bar, The Whisker and the Weasel, a very drunk Clovis makes a pass at a horribly scarred man at the bar, who fights her instead (and loses).

 ![Evazan](/images/Evazan.jpg)